israelpina004/final_project_empirekillers/HOMEWORK.md

 # Homework!!!

-1. What is the hash of "cybersecurity"?
+1. What is the SHA-512 hash of "Special Military Operation"?
-2. What is the hash of "internet"?
+2. What is the SHA-224 hash of "Steven is my overlord"?
-3. What is the hash of "internet."?
+3. What is the SHA-224 hash of "Steven is my overlord."?
 (The period is included with the word.
 Notice how the hash between 2 and 3 differ significantly despite a one character difference.)
+What causes the two strings to differ so significantly.
+4. What is the SHA-384 hash of "White Blue Red"? (ifykyk)
-4. Explain the difference between SHA-512 and SHA-256.
+6. Explain the difference between SHA-512 and SHA-256.